alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 ![dist files]({{ site.baseurl }}/images/serialization-in-java.png)
 {: refdef}

-In this post, we are going to see how we can use serialization using a Java library called Jackson to be able to send Java objects using JSON in the context of a Java REST API.
+In this post, we are going to see how we can serialize objects using JSON in the context of a Java REST API with a library called Jackson.

 Why do we need serialization?
 ---------------------------------------------